delight-im/Knowledge/Ubuntu Desktop.md

 ### General

  * Always have some up-to-date backup of your data.
 If possible, it should be encrypted.
 Apart from that, consider storing it off-site.
- * Use a password manager to store all your passphrases digitally in an encrypted form.
+ * Use a password manager to store all your passphrases digitally in encrypted form.
  * Rather than choosing easily remembered but weak passphrases, consider writing down your passphrases on paper and storing them in a safe place.
  * Whenever leaving your device (for a longer time), either shut it down or at least hibernate it.
 Never just suspend it or leave it running.